awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-mw-register.md

-# Use a Maintenance Window to Send a Command that Returns Status Notifications<a name="monitoring-sns-mw-register"></a>
+# Use a maintenance window to send a command that returns status notifications<a name="monitoring-sns-mw-register"></a>

 The following procedures show how to register an AWS Systems Manager Run Command task with your maintenance window using the Systems Manager console or the AWS Command Line Interface \(AWS CLI\)\.
 The procedures also describe how to configure the Run Command task to return status notifications\.

 **Before You Begin**
-If you haven't created a maintenance window or registered targets, see [Working with Maintenance Windows \(Console\)](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-maintenance-working.html) for steps on how to create a maintenance window and register targets\.
+If you haven't created a maintenance window or registered targets, see [Working with maintenance windows \(console\)](sysman-maintenance-working.md) for steps on how to create a maintenance window and register targets\.

 To receive notifications from the Amazon SNS service, you must attach an `iam:PassRole` policy to the Maintenance Windows service role specified in the registered task\.
-If you haven't added` iam:PassRole` permissions to your Maintenance Windows service role, see [Task 5: Attach the iam:PassRole Policy to Your Maintenance Windows Role](https://docs.aws.amazon.com/systems-manager/latest/userguide/monitoring-sns-notifications.html#monitoring-sns-passpolicy-mw)\.
+If you haven't added` iam:PassRole` permissions to your Maintenance Windows service role, see [Task 5: Attach the iam:PassRole policy to your maintenance window role](monitoring-sns-notifications.md#monitoring-sns-passpolicy-mw)\.

-## Registering a Run Command Task to a Maintenance Window that Returns Notifications \(Console\)<a name="monitoring-sns-mw-register-console"></a>
+## Registering a Run Command task to a maintenance window that returns notifications \(console\)<a name="monitoring-sns-mw-register-console"></a>

 Use the following procedure to register a Run Command task that is configured to return status notifications to your maintenance window using the Systems Manager console\.

-**To register a Run Command task with your maintenance window that returns notifications \(Console\)**
+**To register a Run Command task with your maintenance window that returns notifications \(console\)**

 1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.